🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 • Infrequent or inconsistent participation in course activities

 Students will also appreciate having an overview of each module that describes what they will do and learn.
-You can place an overview at the beginning of each module as an advance organizer.
-The overview should also include a list of reading material and links to assignments, discussions, and quizzes.
+This “advance organizer” should outline module objectives, required readings, and links to assignments, discussions, and quizzes.

-Some online courses require students to take exams to prove that they learned something.
 You can organize exams through various learning management platforms.
-For obvious reasons, exams are time-sensitive and must be completed before a specific deadline
+For obvious reasons, exams are time-sensitive and must be completed before a specific deadline.

-Here are other ways of encouraging engagement around online training courses, including, but not limited to:
+Here are some other ways of encouraging engagement around online training courses, including, but not limited to:

 • Providing quizzes